hed-standard/hed-specification/docs/source/Appendix_A.md

 :class: tip

-1. Commas or single quotes are not allowed in any values with the exception of the Prologue, Epilogue, term descriptions in the HED schema, and list values in tsv columns declared to be of type list.
+1. Commas or single quotes are not allowed in any values with the exception of the Prologue, Epilogue, term descriptions in the HED schema, and in tsv column values declared to be of type "list".
 The latter must be handled specially by tools.
 2. Date-times should conform to ISO8601 date-time format "YYYY-MM-DDThh:mm:ss[.000000][Z]".
 A BIDS regular expression for this is [0-9]{4}-[0-9]{2}-[0-9]{2}T(?:2[0-3]|[01][0-9]):[0-5][0-9]:[0-5][0-9](\.[0-9]{1,6})?([A-Z]{2,4})?